11 Scenarios

 Create a summary report for these three scenarios using the Scenario Manager.

-The revenues and expenditures of an automation company for 2010 are listed in the following figure.
-The executive board would like to make a profit forecast for the years 2011 and 2012.
-The revenues and expenditures for these two years are influenced by the following factors.
+The revenues and expenditures of an automation company for 2010 are shown in the figure below.
+The executive board wants to create a profit forecast for 2011 and 2012.
+The revenues and expenditures for these two years are influenced by the following factors:

 Create this model in a worksheet.
 The revenues and expenditures for 2010 are fixed and these should be calculated for 2011 and 2012.
 Provide the right formulas in the cells whose values have to be calculated.